abaldeweg/mission/README.md

 - mission new - Adds a new mission
 - mission html - Exports the missions to an HTML file
 - mission help - Shows the help

+## Flags

+--path - Specify the directory where the data should be stored.